psolymos/abmispecies/pages/multispecies/uniqueness/habitats.md

 ---
 layout: default
-title: "Uniqueness: All Species"
+title: "Uniqueness: Land cover types"
-description: "Uniqueness: All Species"
+description: "Uniqueness: Land cover types"
-long: 'All Species'
+long: 'Land cover types'
-short: all
+short: habitats
 ---

 The uniqueness of species composition in space is a relative measure and values estimated for specific sites are partly dependent on the scale of study.
 For example, a given area might be regarded less unique in a relatively homogeneous subset area where it is found but that particular subset area could have high uniqueness compared to a larger scale of study.